nostack-dev/minitemplate/README.md

 The converted components are self-contained and modular, allowing for easy reuse and consistent styling throughout your project.
 Each component includes a JavaScript block for additional behavior, making them more powerful compared to the basic DaisyUI HTML.

-### The Converted Components Don’t Look Special or New—What Sets Them Apart?
+## MiniTemplate-Components Don’t Look Special or New—What Sets Them Apart?

 At first glance, MiniTemplate components may seem like standard HTML, but their design offers distinct advantages: